pbsds/tiny-rust-cookbook/cookbook_rust.md

 *(The C++ names are useful to know when reading the OpenGL documentation.)*
 {#tbl:integers}

-`isize`{.rust} and `usize`{.rust} varies with the machine architeture, but is at least large enough to reference the whole memory address space.
+`isize`{.rust} and `usize`{.rust} varies with the machine architecture, but is at least large enough to reference the whole memory address space.
 As such it is used when indexing into lists and arrays.

 [^cpp_types]: